bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.0in" height="3.527564523184602in"} -->

-So, if I clicked on this landing zone theme, I\'m going to go right here, Then, what you get is a much more detailed description of what kind of things you can have.
-It mentions that it\'s built for laptop and mobile view, as well as well as different views.
+So, if I clicked on this landing zone theme, I&apos;m going to go right here, Then, what you get is a much more detailed description of what kind of things you can have.
+It mentions that it&apos;s built for laptop and mobile view, as well as well as different views.
 It can talk about different things that you use.
 Different keywords, we use Bootstrap and the grid, and we use a form, and we have a video background.